 Continue your pelvic-floor exercises as soon as possible and keep doing them for life.
 This will help to prevent the prolapse from coming back and reduce the risk of you becoming incontinent.

 At One Healthcare we can book you in to see a specialist Gynaecology surgeon, usually within 48 hours, for an initial consultation.
-Anterior prolapsed vagina repair is available at the One Hatfield Hospital in Hertfordshire and the One Ashford Hospital in Kent, whilst both hospital also provide posterior vagina repair too.
+Anterior prolapsed vagina repair is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.
+Both hospitals also provide posterior vagina repair

 You can use your private medical insurance or pay for your Repair of Prolapsed Vagina (Anterior) treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
 If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital